 A fly and horse, also in 1838, driven by a man named Ayshford accidentally turned right from Exe Street at Engine Bridge, towards Head Weir.
 There was no road from Engine Bridge in this direction at this time.
 Realising his error, he tried to turn the horse and fly, when the wheels went into the leat, dragging the driver and horse after it.
 A call went out to the Humane Society's Reception House and several men turned out to rescue the man.
 Meanwhile the fly, horse and driver had been swept down the leat and were caught under the wheel of the Water Engine.
 The wheel was fortunately stopped, so the rescuers ripped up the planks over the leat and pulled the driver to safety.
 The horse could not be saved and "lived for two hours, uttering the most piteous moans.
 The fly was smashed almost to pieces".
 (Times)

 On Wednesday 15 April 1863, the section of road between Head Weir mill and St David's station was opened.
-At 11 am a procession of civic dignitories and a wagon, drawn by seven horses, laden with porters and decorated with flags traversed the new section for the first time.
+At 11 am a procession of civic dignitaries and a wagon, drawn by seven horses, laden with porters and decorated with flags traversed the new section for the first time.
 The length of Bonhay Road between the Exe Bridge and the Head Weir mill, which had been known as Prince's Road for many years was renamed Bonhay Road along with the new section.
-Prior to the extension, only a track for pedestrians linked the station with Prince's Road.
+Prior to the extension, only a track for pedestrians linked the station with Prince's Road–there was a small wooden bridge from the end of the 'spit' between the leat and river, and the track.
 The new section was paid for by the Great Western Railway, who funded the upkeep of the road for the first year, before it was taken over by the council.

 The movement to provide parks and pleasure grounds for the populace in the late 19th century led to the opening of the Bonhay Pleasure Ground, on the Exe bank, adjacent to the cattle market.
 Here, a scrap of open green park was provided for the enjoyment of the residents of Exe Island.
 At first, the police stationed an officer in the police house in the Pleasure Ground, but later a full time warden occupied the lodge.
 Between Bonhay Road and the river, next to the London and South Western railway line was the Head Weir bathing ground, the domain of Frank Shooter.